 Before IFTA, fleets were required to obtain a fuel permit in each state they operated in.
 This was challenging for carriers as it forced them to file fuel tax reports across multiple states—each one containing a unique set of requirements depending on specific state laws.
 This not only made compliance difficult for carriers but also stalled operations.
 But in 1983, Arizona, Iowa, and Washington came together to create a simpler solution that would eliminate some of the compliance inefficiencies carriers experienced, while still honoring tax owed for each state a vehicle operated in.

 Over ten years later, in 1996, IFTA as it’s known today was launched.
 IFTA is an agreement between the lower 48 states and 10 Canadian provinces that aims to simplify reporting of fuel use by interstate motor carriers operating qualified motor vehicles in multiple jurisdictions.
 Put simply, IFTA was created to streamline fuel reporting for trucks that drive in several locations.
-It applies to all parts of the United States except for Alaska, Hawaii, and the District of Columbia, and also excludes all territories in Canada.
+It applies to all parts of the United States except for Alaska, Hawaii, and the District of Columbia.

 What are IFTA requirements?